dimitri/pgextwlist/README.md

 This extension implements extension whitelisting, and will actively prevent users from installing extensions not in the provided list.
 Also, this extension implements a form of `sudo` facility in that the whitelisted extensions will get installed as if *superuser*.
-Privileges are droped before handing the control back to the user.
+Privileges are dropped before handing the control back to the user.

 The operations `CREATE EXTENSION`, `DROP EXTENSION` and `ALTER EXTENSION ...